 The International Ocean Institute's major publication is the Ocean Yearbook, published by Brill Nijhoff Publishers in cooperation with the Marine & Environmental Law Institute at the Schulich School of Law.

 Ocean Yearbook was founded by the late Elisabeth Mann Borgese and is currently edited by Aldo Chircop, Scott Coffen-Smout, Moira L McConnell and Sara L Seck.
 The editorial offices of Ocean Yearbook are in the Marine & Environmental Law Institute.
-Thirty-six volumes have been published, with the University of Chicago Press publishing volumes 1-19.
+Thirty-seven volumes have been published, with the University of Chicago Press publishing volumes 1-19.